Date Joined: February 9, 2010

 All things Orange.
 Just the color makes me happy.
 Everything from a post-it note to a hunting jacket! laugh It is my favorite color and makes me extremely happy!

 Karaoke!
 It is something I can't get enough of.
-I even use it as a time to grade papers. :)
+I even use it as a time to grade papers. :) And I am still a sometimes host to make a little extra money.

 Journaling - I am absolutely obsessed with it.
 I buy journals in the anticipation of filling them.
 I actually was directed here by someone who did a journal swap.
 I love journaling.
 I have journaled something every single day since 2008.
 I am a text-journaler.
 I do a lot of "tape the ticket in," but my journals are 95% text and those are also the type of journals I like to receive when possible.
 Art journals don't speak to me.